Jill Sterkel: University of Texas swimming

 Sterkel subsequently attended the University of Texas in Austin, Texas, where she swam under Hall of Fame Coach Richard Quick for the Texas Longhorns swimming and diving team in the Association for Intercollegiate Athletics for Women (AIAW) and National Collegiate Athletic Association (NCAA) competition from 1980 to 1983.

 As a senior in 1983, Sterkel won the NCAA national championships in the 50-yard butterfly (24.26 seconds) and 100-yard butterfly (53.54 seconds).
 She won back-to-back Honda Sports Awards for Swimming and Diving, recognizing her as the outstanding college female swimmer of 1979–80 and 1980–81.
-She won sixteen individual national titles with the Association for Intercollegiate Athletics for Women (AIAW) titles and helped lead the University of Texas Women's team to AIAW national titles in both the 1981 and 1982 seasons.
+She won sixteen individual national titles with the Association for Intercollegiate Athletics for Women (AIAW) and helped lead the University of Texas Women's team to AIAW national titles in both the 1981 and 1982 seasons.
+She won a total of 28 awards citing her as an All-American, the maximum that can be awarded to a collegiate swimmer.

 Olympic competition

 1976 Olympics

 Sterkel represented the United States in three Summer Olympics.
 As a 15-year-old at the 1976 Summer Olympics, she won a gold medal as a member of the winning U.S. team in the women's 4×100-meter freestyle relay, together with her teammates Kim Peyton, Wendy Boglioli and Shirley Babashoff.
 After the U.S. women's team had been outshone in nearly every event by their East German rivals, Peyton, Boglioli, Sterkel and Babashoff achieved a moral victory by not only winning the relay gold medal, but also by breaking the East Germans' world record in the event final.
 Individually, she competed in two other events, finishing seventh in the 100-meter freestyle and not advancing beyond the preliminary heats in the 200-meter freestyle.